 Water, which we are made of

 The Rhône River, which flows through Switzerland and France, suffers from pollution, water extraction, biotope destruction and climate change.
-A citizens' assembly is working on proposals to protect France's most water-rich river.
+A citizens' assembly has developed proposals to protect France's most water-rich river.

 In 2021, a Swiss company boss stood trial for years for discharging water into the Rhône that was up to 3,600 times more polluted than permitted.
 The man was found guilty of water pollution and sentenced to three months suspended prison and a fine of 2,500 Swiss francs (2,300 euros).